We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Don't Like

-• Can be used on induction cooktops
+• Cannot be used on induction cooktops

 Regular frying pans are fine for cooking steaks, burgers, and vegetables, but a grill pan does it better, leaving attractive grill marks and allowing grease and juices to drain away so you won’t be simmering or steaming your food.
 Grilled polenta slices will be crispy and beautifully marked.
 You can use this for fish, vegetables, or for grilling fruit or pound cake for dessert, too.